mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 	The executed script will keep watching your source files and rebundle the widget everytime you save one of these files.

-6. Open your Mendix test project in **test/MxTestProject** in Mendix Studio Pro.
+6. Open your Mendix test project in **test/MxTestProject** in Mendix Studio Pro. [todo: at this point it's still open from previous steps, right?]
 7. Run the project locally.
-8. Verify with the Make It Native app that your app looks like the image below:
+8. Verify with the Make It Native app that your app looks like the image below: [todo: how should it look?]

-   [INSERT IMAGE]
+   [INSERT IMAGE of white group box widget with header content/caption]

 The UI of our widget does not look like a group box yet.
 Apply a default style to make it look like one with the following steps: